 Location: VC 7-263

-Gregg Birnbaum is Assistant Managing Editor for Politics at NBCNews.com, where he is responsible for the site’s national politics and campaign coverage, as well as the White House, Congress and Supreme Court.
-Prior to that, Birnbaum was a Senior Editor on the CNN Politics digital team, handling breaking news, the 2016 campaign live blog, national security and reporter training.
-Previously, Birnbaum served as Managing Editor/Head of Political Content for the New York Daily News, Deputy Managing Editor at Politico and Political Editor of The New York Post.
-He’s been in the news business for more than 30 years as a reporter and editor, beginning his career – and his love affair with journalism – as a copy kid at the Wall Street Journal.
+Gregg Birnbaum is a former assistant managing editor for politics at NBCNews.com, where he led coverage of the site’s national politics and 2020 presidential campaign, as well as overseeing reporting on the White House, Congress and Supreme Court.
+Previously, Birnbaum was a senior editor at CNN.com, handling breaking news, the 2016 presidential campaign live blog, national security coverage and reporter training.
+Birnbaum served as managing editor for politics at the New York Daily News, deputy managing editor at Politico and political editor of the New York Post.
+He’s been in the news business for more than 35 years as a reporter and editor, beginning his career – and his love affair with journalism – as a copy kid at the Wall Street Journal.
 Before the internet.